-The best cast iron skillets of 2021 | CNN Underscored
+The best cast-iron skillets of 2021 | CNN Underscored

 Since 1896, South Pittsburg, Tennessee-based Lodge Cast Iron has been churning out cast-iron cookware, and garnering rave reviews along the way.
 We found the reasonably priced Lodge Chef Collection 12-Inch Cast-Iron Skillet lives up to the hype.
 The Chef Collection pan — the company’s lightest skillet — outperformed most of its much higher-priced competitors at nearly every test we threw at it.

-The Lodge Chef Collection 12-inch Skillet rose to the top of our rankings for not only delivering great results across all of our testing criteria, but also for its affordable price.
+The Lodge Chef Collection 12-Inch Skillet rose to the top of our rankings for not only delivering great results across all of our testing criteria, but also for its affordable price.
 Lodge, the oldest and longest-running American cast iron manufacturer, reimagined its classic cast-iron skillet in 2019, releasing the Chef Collection that’s 15% lighter and features a slightly elevated, elongated and curved handle that gives better leverage and control.
 It has slightly sloped sidewalls that, while shallower than the classic version, make it easy to move your spatula around the pan.

-Weighing just 6 1/2 pounds, compared to the classic version’s 8 pounds, the Chef Collection comes pre-seasoned with 100% natural vegetable oil and has two slightly larger pour spouts that allowed us to deftly remove oil from the pan without a dribble in sight.
-Out of the box, the pan was quite smooth, with a slight pebbling, and, after giving it a quick clean, we put it straight to use, baking the cast iron-staple of cornbread.
+Weighing just 6.5 pounds, compared to the classic version’s 8 pounds, the Chef Collection comes preseasoned with 100% natural vegetable oil and has two slightly larger pour spouts that allowed us to deftly remove oil from the pan without a dribble in sight.
+Out of the box, the pan was quite smooth, with a slight pebbling, and, after giving it a quick clean, we put it straight to use, baking the cast iron staple of cornbread.
 With just 1 tablespoon of butter melted in the pan before pouring in our batter, the cornbread released beautifully from the pan, leaving only crumbs from our cutting behind.

 Fried eggs fared just as well: Again, cooked in 1 tablespoon of butter, they released and flipped with zero sticking, simply gliding around the pan.
 The steak we seared in 1 tablespoon of vegetable oil did stick slightly, but came up with a gentle tug of our tongs.
 The sear, however, was nice and even with just the crust you want when cooking on a skillet.